-The NPS reports the performance, based on efficiency and capacity, of the Core 30 Airports.
+Performance is reported based on efficiency and capacity at the FAA's Core 30 Airports.
 These are airports in major metropolitan areas with the highest volume of traffic.
 Complex, high-density operations are the breeding ground for traffic congestion and delays.

-To identify areas where improvements can be made, we measure an airport's daily capacity as well as airlines' scheduled versus actual flight time performance.
-In addition to improvements from NextGen capabilities, myriad factors influence those metrics, including weather, aircraft types, traffic volume and runway conditions.
+To identify areas where improvements can be made, the FAA measures an airport's daily capacity, as well as airlines' scheduled versus actual flight time performance.
+In addition to improvements from NextGen capabilities, a myriad of factors influence those metrics including weather, aircraft types, traffic volume, and runway conditions.

 Most airport metrics in this section are available for fiscal years (FY) 2009–2017, while two of the efficiency metrics offer data for FY 2011–2017.